State / Territory Benefits - Pennsylvania

 State Benefit Highlights and Eligibility

-Differential Pay: Differential pay, the difference between military pay and regular wages when an employer compensates a Service member, is not subject to Pennsylvania personal income tax when Service members are on active duty in combat zones or hazardous duty zones.
+Differential Pay Tax Exemption: Pennsylvania taxes the difference between military pay and regular wages when an employer compensates a Service member.
+However, differential pay is not subject to PA personal income tax for Service members on active duty in combat zones or hazardous duty zones.

 Military Disability Retired Pay: Retirees who entered the military before September 24, 1975, and members receiving disability retirements based on combat injuries or who could receive disability payments from the VA are covered by laws giving disability broad exemption from federal income tax.
 Most military retired pay based on service-related disabilities also is free from federal income tax, but there is no guarantee of total protection.